Aliens (film): Filming

-The alien nest was filmed in the decommissioned Acton Lane Power Station in London, and the set was left in place until the filming of the 1989 film Batman.
+The power plant and alien nest were filmed in the decommissioned Acton Lane Power Station in London, and the sets were left in place until Tim Burton redressed the sets into interiors for Axis Chemicals during the filming of his 1989 film Batman.
 While filming the dropship descent from the Sulaco, shaking collapsed the set roof onto the cast and crew.
-Most of the cast were unharmed, but a large piece of debris cut Cameron's head.
+Most of the cast were unharmed, but a large piece of debris hit Cameron in the head.
 Because of the tight budget, Hurd made Cameron pay for an early scene of a laser cutting Ripley free from her hypersleep chamber.
 According to Henriksen, Paxton was unaware he would be involved in the knife-trick scene until it was filmed; Henriksen nicked Paxton's finger during the reshoot.
 Some of the early establishing scenes were filmed near the end of principal photography to capture the bond that had developed between cast and characters.

 Some improvisation was encouraged.
 Weaver discussed tweaks to her character with Cameron on set, believing she understood how Ripley would act.
 Her line "Get away from her, you bitch!" had to be filmed in one take due to the tight schedule remaining, and the actress thought she had messed it up.
 Paxton believed he was not good at improvisation and discussed ideas with Cameron before filming.
-One of his signature lines, "Game over man, game over", originated from Paxton developing a backstory for Hudson in which he was trained on simulators.
+Hudson's signature line "Game over, man; game over!" originated from Paxton developing a backstory for the character, in which he was trained on simulators.
 Henn found it hard to act afraid of the aliens (since she was fond of the actors in the suits) and imagined a dog was chasing her.
 Other cast members spent time with Henn between scenes, including Weaver and Paxton (who would color or craft things with her).
 Biehn said he and Paxton spent much of their free time together.
 Despite the difficulties, Fox was satisfied with the daily footage, and principal photography concluded in January 1986, on time and on budget.

 Post-production

 Post-production began in late April 1986.
 Several scenes were removed from Aliens' theatrical release, including Ripley learning about her daughter's death and a cocooned Burke begging her for death.
 Fox and Hurd suggested removing a long opening scene detailing the lives of the colonists, Newt's family discovering the derelict alien ship, and her father being attacked by a facehugger, because it ruined the pacing and sense of mystery.
 Two scenes with James Remar as Hicks (shown from the back) were used in the film.

-Ray Lovejoy was responsible for editing the final two hours, 17 minutes cut of Aliens.
+Ray Lovejoy was responsible for editing the final 137-minute cut of Aliens.
 Fox wanted the film to be under two hours so it could be shown more times per day in theaters, increasing its revenue potential.
 Fox production president Scott Rudin flew to England to ask Cameron and Hurd if they could cut another 12 minutes, but Cameron was concerned further cuts would make it nonsensical, and Rudin relented.